dmoisset/battleship-dojo/README.md

-# A game of battleships
+# A game of Battleship

 Hi!
 This material will show you how to build your own battleship game with python.
 This is an intermediate project, if you still haven't done the beginner tutorials, you should try those first (or ask for some extra help with this one, that's